Pope Leo XIV: Inauguration

 On May 9, the day after his election, Leo celebrated his first Mass as pope in the Sistine Chapel before the assembled College of Cardinals.
 During the Mass, he preached against the lack of faith in the world, and spoke of a church that would act as a "beacon that illuminates the dark nights of this world".
-Media reported that Leo would take up permanent residence in the papal apartments in the Apostolic Palace rather than in the Domus Sanctae Marthae where Francis lived.
+Leo took up permanent residence in the papal apartments in the Apostolic Palace, where most modern popes had lived, rather than in the Domus Sanctae Marthae where Francis had lived.

 Leo's inauguration Mass was held on May 18 in St. Peter's Square.
-During the Mass, he received the pallium and his Ring of the Fisherman before 12 representatives of the people of God, including cardinals and bishops, who vowed obedience to the new pope.
-On May 25, he was formally installed as Bishop of Rome in a ceremony at the Archbasilica of Saint John Lateran.
+During the Mass, he received the pallium and his ring of the fisherman.
+Catholic dignitaries, including cardinals and bishops, then pledged their obedience to the new pope.
+On May 25, he was formally installed as bishop of Rome in a ceremony at the Archbasilica of Saint John Lateran, Rome's cathedral.

-Post-election reactions and impact

-In Chiclayo, thousands crowded the city square for a Mass of Thanksgiving following Leo's election.
-Similar Masses were celebrated all over Peru.
-In the US, over 30,000 Americans gathered at Chicago's Rate Field for a youth-focused celebration with a video message of Leo XIV who urged Catholics to be "beacons of hope".

-Political leaders sent their congratulations.
-President Donald Trump stated that it is "a Great Honor for our Country", while Vice President J.D.
-Vance, a Catholic, talked about Catholics and other Christians praying "for his successful work leading the Church".
-The European Council President António Costa said it was "a moment of hope".

 Early acts

 On June 5, 2025, Leo nominated Joseph Lin Yuntuan as auxiliary bishop of Fuzhou, which was approved by Chinese authorities on June 11 as part of a 2018 agreement between the People's Republic of China and the Holy See under Pope Francis.
 On July 5, Leo appointed French archbishop Thibault Verny to succeed Seán Patrick O'Malley as president of the Pontifical Commission for the Protection of Minors.
 O'Malley endorsed the selection, describing Verny as "a collaborative leader committed to advancing the global adoption of protection and safeguarding, to as best possible assure the safety of those in the care of the Church throughout the world."

-On July 6, Leo revived the papal practice of taking summer residence at the Castel Gandolfo, which Francis had discontinued.
+On July 6, 2025, Leo revived the papal practice of taking summer residence at the Castel Gandolfo, which Francis had discontinued.

-On September 7, 2025, Leo presided over the canonization of Carlo Acutis and Pier Giorgio Frassati at a mass in Saint Peter's Square.
-A month later, his first Apostolic journey, a visit to Turkey and Lebanon, was announced for November 27 through December 2.
+On September 7, 2025, Leo presided over the canonization of Carlo Acutis and Pier Giorgio Frassati at a Mass in St Peter's Square.
+On November 21, 2025, Leo signed an amendment to the 2023 law allowing women to become president of the Pontifical Commission for the Vatican City State, removing a requirement that would-be officeholders must hold the rank of cardinal.

+On April 27, 2026, he met Archbishop of Canterbury Sarah Mullally, the first woman to lead the Church of England.
+On June 2, 2026, Leo appointed Montse Alvarado, the head of the American Catholic media conglomerate EWTN News, to lead the Vatican's Dicastery for Communication.
+She will be the first female prefect of a dicastery who is not a member of a religious institute.